 For more information please see the EMDR UK & Ireland Association website at www.emdrassociation.org.uk

-Having completed Part 3 of my training I am able to offer EMDR therapy and have regular supervision from an accredited EMDR Consultant.
+I am a qualified EMDR therapist and have regular supervision from an accredited EMDR Consultant.
 I am currently working towards EMDR Europe accreditation.